Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 to take advantage of SMAP and TME when they exist.
 Once Dasharo runs on hardware that properly implements and exposes TME, the same approach can drive those platforms to HSI-4.

-So HSI makes the boundary clear.
-Firmware cannot invent features the CPU does not have, but it can fully use and expose whatever the hardware provides, and you can see that reflected in the level.
 -->

 ---